jithendra-varma/Intelligent_Delivery_System/3.Pickup_Path_Finder/README.md

 This program takes four inputs 3 in terminal and 1 in the code.

-1. Enter the file contaning address as csv file with extension(.csv).
+1. Enter the file containing address as csv file with extension(.csv).
 2. Enter the depot location.
 3. Enter the min no of orders per pincode.
 4. Enter the API_Key in the `__main__` function.